thomas-marquis/ytrack-python-1/subjects/Q03E06_method_override/README.md

 ## Instructions

-Create a file `spaceships.py` and following classes with characteristics:
+Create a file `spaceships.py` in same directory as file `base_spaceships.py` and create following classes with characteristics:

 * `Interceptor` inherited from `Fighter`
   * attack = 180 and defense = 1000